North Korea still a suspect in Sony attack despite denial

 The U.S. government’s investigation into the Nov.
 24 attack is being led by the FBI’s Los Angeles Field Office and the Hollywood studio is cooperating, a law enforcement source said.

-The national security official, who spoke on the condition of anonymity, said North Korea is not the only suspect and it was too soon to definitively know who is behind the attack that exposed a trove of internal data and shut down the computer systems at the entertainment arm of Sony Corp.
+The national security official, who spoke on the condition of anonymity, said North Korea is not the only suspect and it was too soon to definitively know the source.
+The attack exposed a trove of internal data, including salaries and Social Security numbers, and shut down the computer systems at the entertainment arm of Sony Corp.

 North Korea had vehemently denounced the Sony film “The Interview,” a comedy movie about a plot to assassinate North Korean leader Kim Jong Un, scheduled for release on Dec.
 25.